anders-wartoft/LogGenerator/README.md

 Client:

 `java -jar target/LogGenerator-with-dependencies.jar -o kafka -ocn test2 -otn test -obs 192.168.1.116:9092 -i counter -string "Test:" --limit 100  -s true -ob 10`

+### How do I get a cer file for the Elastic module (input or output)?
+There are several ways.
+You can use openssl from the command line but the simplest way is to open a browser and navigate to `https://hostname-for-elastic-instance:9200`.
+The procedure is a bit different for different browser, but basically: when the page is displayed, either a padlock or a triangle with an exclamation mark inside is visible in the address field of the browser.
+Right click on the padlock/triangle, choose certificate, info and Export...
+You can now save the certificate and use with the parameter -eoc or -eic.

 ### Whats the --------BEGIN_TRANSACTION-------- for?
 Those are messages inserted into the event stream to be able to detect start of transfers and to save a timestamp for the statistics module to work.